 This Low-Cost Card Might Get You Into an Unsecured Card Faster Than Most

 Disclosure: We are committed to recommending the best products for our readers.
 We may receive compensation when you click on links to products, but this never affects our reviews or recommendations.

 A secured credit card is a good credit card solution for consumers who need to build or rebuild their credit.
 The U.S. Bank Secured Visa Card is a good choice.
 It has a low annual fee and a decent interest rate considering it's a secured credit card.

 Paying Your U.S. Bank Secured Visa Card's Deposit

-If your application is approved, U.S. Bank will issue a credit card to you with the credit limit in the same amount as the deposit.
+If your application is approved, U.S. Bank will issue a credit card to you with the credit limit equal to your security deposit.
 Your deposit secures goes into a U.S. Bank savings account and secures your credit limit in case you default on your payments.
 You'll still receive a bill each month and you're required to make the monthly minimum payment on your card each month.